pankajgit123/nodemongo/README.md

-# nodemongo
-mongodb connection and query
+# Skeleton project for Swagger